Some of the Best Sharing Economy to Travel Cheap

 Ride-Sharing – BlaBlaCar

 Sharing a ride has become a popular way of travelling around countries, especially within Europe.
 It’s an alternative to train and bus travel.
-BlaBlaCar officially has been operating since 2015, but it used to be powered by local communities in each European country before that.
-Mitfahrzentrale and Mitfahrgelegenheit were the German former ride-sharing communities before BlaBlaCar created the sharing business model.
+BlaBlaCar has been officially operating since 2015, but it was previously powered by local communities in each European country.
+Mitfahrzentrale and Mitfahrgelegenheit were the German predecessors to ride-sharing communities, which predated BlaBlaCar’s introduction of the sharing business model.
 Now you pay a small fee (10%) for booking a shared car ride.

-The fee includes an insurance policy too.
-I have been using this service for +15 years as a driver and a traveller alike.
-It’s my favourite way of going to places in Europe, on the cheap.
+The fee also includes an insurance policy.
+I have been using this service for over 15 years, both as a driver and a traveller.
+It’s my favourite way of visiting places in Europe on a budget.
 If you decide spontaneously to go away for a couple of days, check out this site.
 I’m sure you will find a car ride for a lower price than a last-minute train or bus ticket.

-I love ride-sharing because of the great flexibility when travelling to destinations in a short time.
+I love ride-sharing because of the great flexibility it offers when travelling to destinations in a short amount of time.

 More ride-sharing companies in the world: